Bamberg Cathedral

 Bamberg Cathedral (Bamberger Dom, official name Bamberger Dom St. Peter und St. Georg) is a church in Bamberg, Germany, completed in the 13th century.
-The cathedral is under the administration of the Roman Catholic Church and is the seat of the Archbishop of Bamberg.
+The cathedral is under the administration of the Archdiocese of Bamberg and is the seat of its archbishop.
 Since 1993, the cathedral has been part of the UNESCO World Heritage Site "Town of Bamberg".

 It was founded in 1002 by King (and later Emperor) Heinrich II (Henry II) and consecrated in 1012.
-With the tombs of Henry II and his spouse Cunigunde, the cathedral contains the remains of the only imperial couple that was canonized.
-With the tomb of Pope Clement II (1005–47) it also contains the only papal grave in Germany, and north of the Alps.
+With the tombs of Henry II and his wife Cunigunde, the cathedral contains the remains of the only imperial couple that was canonized.
+With the tomb of Pope Clement II (1005–1047) it also contains the only papal grave in Germany, and north of the Alps.

 After the first two cathedrals burned down in the 11th and 12th centuries, the current structure, a late Romanesque building with four large towers, was built in the 13th century.

 The cathedral is about 94 m long, 28 m broad, 26 m high, and the four towers are each about 81 m high.
 It contains many works of art, including the marble tomb of the founder and his wife, the Empress Kunigunde, considered a masterpiece of the sculptor Tilman Riemenschneider, and carved between 1499 and 1513.

 Another well-known treasure of the cathedral is an equestrian statue known as the Bamberg Horseman (Der Bamberger Reiter).
-This statue, possibly depicting the Hungarian king Stephen I, most likely dates to the period from 1225 to 1237.
+This statue, possibly depicting the Hungarian king Stephen I, most likely dates to the period from 1225 to 1237 and is the first of its kind since antiquity.